shinyaoki/chipatlas/documents.md

 <a id="peak_browser_doc"></a>
-## 4. Peak browser
+## 4. Peak Browser
-This section allows users to search the proteins that are bound to given genomic loci on genome browser IGV.
+ChIP-Atlas **Peak Browser** allows users to search the proteins that are bound to given genomic loci on genome browser IGV.
 This is useful to predict the cis-regulatory element as well as to know the regulatory proteins and epigenetic status on given regions.
 BED4-formatted peak-call data made in **2.5** were concatenated and converted to BED9 + GFF3 format to be browsed on genome browser IGV.

 | Column     | Description                             | Example   |
 |------------|-----------------------------------------|-----------|